-- University staff and classified employees are subject to disciplinary action as outlined in the Commonwealth of Virginia Standards of Conduct and Performance Policy 1.60. - University faculty members are subject to disciplinary review as outlined in the Faculty Handbook (http://provost.vt.edu/faculty_affairs/faculty_handbook.html). - Hourly and wage employees, including adjunct faculty, are "at will" employees and may be disciplined or dismissed. - Undergraduate and graduate students are subject to disciplinary actions as outlined in the Hokie Handbook (http://www.hokiehandbook.vt.edu/) (Student Code of Conduct and University Policies for Student Life).
+- University staff and classified employees are subject to disciplinary action as outlined in the Commonwealth of Virginia Standards of Conduct Policy 1.60. - University faculty members are subject to disciplinary review as outlined in the Faculty Handbook. - Hourly and wage employees, including adjunct faculty, are "at will" employees and may be disciplined or dismissed. - Undergraduate and graduate students are subject to disciplinary actions as outlined in the Student Code of Conduct.